 - Cream the butter and white sugar together for 3 minutes.

 - Add vanilla, egg, baking powder, and salt.
 Mix until incorporated.

 - Add in the flour (slowly and half a cup at a time), mixing until the dough comes together easily and holds its shape, it also shouldn’t be sticky when touched.

 - DO NOT PUT THE DOUGH IN THE REFRIGERATOR.
 It’s not needed for this recipe.

 - Roll out dough between two pieces of cling wrap/wax paper/parchment paper to your desired thickness (some people like thicker/thiner cookies).
 Do not add more flour when rolling out.

-- Place on a cookie sheet and bake at 8-10 minutes or until the edges start to turn a golden brown.
+- Cut out shapes and place on a cookie sheet and bake at 8-10 minutes or until the edges start to turn a golden brown.

 - Let cool on baking sheet for 2 to 3 minutes.
 Move to a wire rack to cool fully.

 - Working with one cookie at a time, use a pastry brush to lightly add water to the surface of the cookie and immediately dip the cookie (water-side down) into the cinnamon sugar mixture.